 Uses of crop and livestock information are extensive and varied.
-The producer is a main user of information.
+The producer is the main user of information.
 The impact of crop and livestock reports on a given producer depends on the type and size of operation.
 Cash crop farmers have more alternatives in planning crop acreage than those producing feed crops for use on the farm.
 For producers of cash crops, early indications of planting intentions are useful.
-Production and stocks information helps producers with stored crops find the best market opportunity.
+Production and stock information helps producers with stored crops find the best market opportunity.
 Producers of perishable crops are interested in the timing of plantings and acreage planted as an indication of market flow during the harvest period.

-Reliable crop and livestock reports are an invaluable aid to financial institutions in serving the farmer's credit needs.
-Available credit can be used more effectively if lending institutions can monitor trends and prospects in the broad agricultural sector.
-Insurance companies use the information in establishing insurance needs and rates and in placing farm loans.
+Reliable crop and livestock reports are to establish insurance needs and rates and place valuable aids in financial institutions to serve farmers' credit needs.
+Lending institutions can monitor trends and prospects in the broad agricultural sector to use available credit more effectively.
+Insurance companies use the information to establish insurance needs and rates and to place farm loans.

 Livestock and poultry producers and feeders evaluate a wide range of information when making decisions on purchases, sales, and capital investments.
-Reports on inventory numbers, breeding intentions, slaughter, prices, and crop production are examples of information they find useful.
+Reports on inventory numbers, breeding intentions, slaughter, prices, and crop production are examples of useful information they find.

-For example, a pork producer, after studying the Hogs and Pigs report, may find it advantageous to reduce breeding stock or hold hogs off the market for a while.
+For example, a pork producer who studies the Hogs and Pigs report may find it advantageous to reduce breeding stock or hold hogs off the market for a while.
 Based on information in the Cattle on Feed report, a rancher may decide it will be more profitable to sell cattle as feeders instead of finishing them out for the slaughter market.
 Even if producers use other data sources for making these types of decisions, USDA reports can be used as a benchmark for comparison purposes.

-Often, recommendations and forecasts presented in agricultural magazines, news releases, etc. are based on data from Agricultural Surveys found in NASS reports.
+Often, recommendations and forecasts presented in agricultural magazines, news releases, etc., are based on data from Agricultural Surveys found in NASS reports.

-Uses of data by farm organizations, agribusinesses, State and National farm policy makers, and foreign buyers of agricultural products may range from maintaining a basic data series to preparing marketing campaigns.
+Data uses by farm organizations, agribusinesses, State and National farm policy makers, and foreign buyers of agricultural products may range from maintaining a basic data series to preparing marketing campaigns.

 Farm supply firms also rely heavily on statistics when planning purchases and sales of feed, fertilizer, machinery, fuel, seed, and other farm production items.
-For those engaged in marketing, processing, and distributing agricultural products, supply and demand information are useful for linking producer and consumer.
+For those engaged in marketing, processing, and distributing agricultural products, supply, and demand information is useful for linking producer and consumer.